Apple’s podcast app is only getting worse, and I will never stop using it

 I did some involuntary soul-searching about that, and here’s what I’ve concluded.

 As I’ve written before, I am absolutely addicted to seltzer, aka jazz water—the crisp, sparkling nectar of the beverage gods.
 I drink so much of the stuff, it’s almost a problem.
-When I drink it from cans or bottles at such voraciousness, it is a problem.
-In an effort to be more environmentally conscientious about my consumption, though, I bought a SodaStream several years ago.
+When I drink it from cans or bottles with such voraciousness, it is a problem.
+In an effort to be more environmentally conscientious, though, I bought a SodaStream several years ago.
 It was an easy, affordable way to have all the seltzer I could handle, right at my fingertips, without buying cans in Doomsday Preppers bulk at Costco.

 I used the machine precisely once and then abandoned it forever.

-It wasn’t a mindful abandoning, mind you.
+It wasn’t a mindful abandoning.
 No decisions were made.
-I never officially swore off the SodaStream just because it required a couple more steps than I’d have preferred.
+I never officially swore off the SodaStream because it required a couple more steps than I’d have preferred.
 Instead, I just avoided it at every opportunity.
 There was a first time I wanted some seltzer but didn’t feel like actually making any, and then there was every organic subsequent time the same exact thing happened, until the machine was either consumed by dust mites entirely or thrown out by my wife.
-It was only this past winter, though, when my wife purchased a SodaStream’s Fizzi One-Touch Sparkling Water Maker—and I started using it all the time—that I realized what was going on.
+It was only this past winter, though, when my wife purchased SodaStream’s Fizzi One-Touch Sparkling Water Maker—and I started using it all the time—that I realized what was going on.

 The value proposition of that earlier SodaStream had failed to convert me into a power user.
 All it apparently took, though, was making carbonation so easy I merely had to tap a single button.

 That is also the appeal of Apple’s podcast app.
-Not that the app is so easy to use, but that it’s so easy to not have to install and learn another app; so easy to keep the one that came with my iPhone and the one that bears its manufacturer’s name; so easy to just roll with the punches until I’m bloody and bruised, and then keep rolling some more.
+Not that the app is so easy to use, but that it’s so easy to not have to install and learn another app; so easy to keep the default podcast setting of my iPhone and the one that bears its manufacturer’s name; so easy to just roll with the punches until I’m bloody and bruised, and then keep rolling some more.

 The tyranny of technological convenience has left me addicted to the path of least resistance.
 I now want and expect a frictionless experience at all times and in all situations.
 Whenever I encounter the slightest hint of resistance or redundancy in an app or device, I am not only turned off but dumbfounded.
 How have they not optimized this yet?
 Let’s go!

 Meanwhile, I can’t bring myself to optimize my own life by getting rid of the most confoundingly bad app I’ve ever used at length, just because to do so would require touching more than one button one time.
 The temporary epic friction of test-driving other podcast apps seems to outweigh the perpetual friction of continuing to use the one that’s currently making my life worse.
-There was simply a first time when I wanted a better app but didn’t feel like actually doing anything to make it happen, and then there was every organic subsequent time I did the same exact thing.
+There was simply a first time I wanted a better app but didn’t feel like actually doing anything about it, and then there was every organic subsequent time I did the same exact thing.

-Does Apple know this about me—that I will never leave its cursed podcast app?
-Is this data point something Apple has actively been trying to locate, using as bait an app in perpetual deterioration like The Picture of Dorian Gray?
+Does Apple know this about me—that I will never leave its cursed app?
+Is this data point something the company has actively been trying to locate, using as bait an app in perpetual decline like the picture of Dorian Gray?

 If all the bugs and questionable design choices are part of a stress test to find the lazy iPhone-owner’s breaking point, I have now concluded: I do not have one.
 They can throw in a bug that exclusively plays banned Joe Rogan episodes and Car Talk reruns, and I will hold a gruel bowl up to my ears and say, “More, please.”
 As long as every other device is breathtakingly convenient, I will not stop using this app until Apple stops making it.

-Or at least not until they add a button that finds and installs the optimal podcast player for each user’s needs with just the touch of that button.
+Or at least not until they add a button that finds and installs what it intuits from my data is the optimal podcast player for me, with just one touch of that button.